Xingtong-Mu/Code-for-PTP/README.md

 * prediction results.

 The provided prediction results are consistent with those obtained by running the released code under the corresponding experimental settings.

+## Acknowledgments and Contact

+Thank you for your interest in our work.
+If you have any questions, suggestions, or encounter any issues while using the code or datasets, please feel free to contact us.